Looking for the best way to clean up your online reputation? Hit up Better Reputation or Reputation Defense Network.

 Deleting the unwanted web page is only the first step.
 The web page was already indexed by Google and probably linked to other pages on your site or externally.
 This fact can come back to bite you.

 Crawl bots, including Google, will tag the page as missing once you delete it.
-This will harm your SEO efforts and overall rankings for the remaining content.
+This could harm your SEO efforts and overall rankings for other pages.
 A quick way to get around this issue is to use the Google Remove URLs Tool.

 This tool will help you remove the web page from Google search results.